 Jonathan Liew on Trent Alexander-Arnold:

-Few players have embodied Liverpool's troubles.
-The season is as faithful as Alexander-Arnold.
-One minute you're a virtual unknown; next, you are one of the hottest football facilities on the planet and perhaps the most famous corner in history; You lost your place in the next England and everyone basically agreed that you cannot defend it.
-This is a familiar cycle of explosions and declines that many claim to be gifted 22 – a year old in the past.
-But somehow in the last few weeks, something stirred within him: a courage and resilience that we might expect to see, but not necessarily in such a short time.
+Few players have embodied Liverpool's woes.
+The season is as loyal as Alexander-Arnold.
+One minute you are a virtual unknown; next, you're one of the hottest soccer establishments on the planet and maybe the most famous corner taker in history; You've lost your place in the next England and everyone has basically agreed that you can't defend it.
+This is a familiar cycle of boom and bust with many claiming talent 22 – a year in the past.
+But somehow in the last few weeks, something has stirred inside of him: the courage and resilience we perhaps expected to see but not necessarily so soon.
 1620991021000

-Virgil van Dijk offered some wise words in an excerpt from a book on the art of defense :
+Virgil van Dijk offered some wise words in an excerpt from a book on martial arts :

 “Some people suggest that I make the game look easy, but trust me, every game is very difficult.
-We play with strikers around the world, very physical strikers, and I never think 'This is easy'.
+We play with world-class forwards, very physical forwards, and I never think 'This is easy'.
 Maybe I want my opponent to think I am.
 Look at Roger Federer.
-If you see him playing tennis, you would think he is not sweating.
-It must be very difficult for his opponent who, mentally, thinks he is not trying.
+If you see him playing tennis, you'd think he's not sweating.
+Mentally, it must be very difficult for his opponent who thinks he hasn't tried.

-“Sometimes I think that way.
-Try to come to the head of the opponent, not by talking to him, not kicking him, but trying to make him think that if he is going to play well today or he is going to score, he should take a step.
-Yes, you have to be sure of your own talent, otherwise people will walk on you.
+“Sometimes I think so.
+Try to come up to the opponent, talk to him, not kick him, but try to make him think that if he's going to play well or score today, he needs to step up.
+Yes, you have to be sure of your own ability, otherwise people will march on you.
 There are other ways to win games; You don't have to fire or curse people. ”

-Dean Smith regularly describes Ollie Watkins as "the best striker in the Premier League," and Aston Villa drew Everton with a 0-0 draw, while the suspended player was definitely kidnapped last night.
-Instead, Keinan Davis is a different kind of striker, not a dynamic one.
-Instead, Ross Barkley, who worked just behind the middle forward, did most of the pressure from the front, even forcing Séamus Coleman to watch backwards at one point 30 yards and the game ends to accept a corner.
-But with the ball Barkley has created little.
-This was his last match at Villa Park as he was not eligible for the remaining home fixture, against parent club Chelsea on the last day.
+Dean Smith regularly describes Ollie Watkins as "the best striker in the Premier League" and Aston Villa drew 0-0 with Everton, while the suspended player was definitely missed last night.
+His replacement is Keinan Davis, not a dynamic but a different kind of forward.
+Instead, Ross Barkley, working just behind the center forward, did most of the pressure from the front, even forcing Séamus Coleman to watch backwards at one point for 30 yards and game over to accept a corner.
+But put together Barkley has created very little.
+This was his last game at Villa Park as he was ineligible for the remaining home fixture, against parent club Chelsea on the final day.

 10 : 51

-09 things to watch out for here this weekend.
+Here are 09 things to watch out for this weekend.

-From Nick Ames: “For Leicester, their first cup final win will reveal emotion five years after them.
-League champions that they are here to stay as a club that can win huge prizes.
-2016 has been as impressive as the victory inspired by Claudio Ranieri in many ways.
-Leicester continues to mock the idea that the "big six" exist anywhere in the inflated egos, and they can prove it once again on Saturday. “
+From Nick Ames: “For Leicester, their first cup final win will rekindle the emotion five years after them.
+That they are here to remain league champions, a club that can win big prizes.
+In many ways, 2016 has been as impressive as the victory inspired by Claudio Ranieri.
+Leicester continues to mock the idea that the "big six" exists anywhere in inflated egos, and they may prove it once again on Saturday. “

 Departure room from Carla Birmingham

-Birmingham Women's head coach Carla Ward announced that she would resign at the end of the season.
+Birmingham Women's head coach Carla Ward has announced she will step down at the end of the season.

-This came after a turbulent season in which Ward's team challenged the FA Cup in the semi-final and survived relegation, but also sent a letter criticizing the working conditions.
+This comes after a turbulent season in which Ward's team contested the FA Cup semifinals and survived relegation, but also sent a letter criticizing his working conditions.
 From Louise Taylor's article in April:

-The letter alleged that some players earned less than the minimum wage and complained of delays in medical treatment for injured team members, lack of access to the training ground, substandard training grounds, and a lack of pre-match. overnight hotel stays, lack of payment for non-contract players, and poorly changed facilities and travel arrangements before displacement fixtures.
+The letter alleged that some players earned less than minimum wage and complained of delays in medical treatment for injured team members, lack of access to training ground, substandard training grounds, lack of pre-match. overnight hotel stays, lack of payment for non-contract players, and inadequately changing facilities and travel arrangements prior to away fixtures.

-“Last August, when I first got the chance to manage at BFAWSL, I couldn't imagine what next year would be like.
-It has been a journey and it has been a journey that I am extremely proud of. ”
+“Last August, when I had the opportunity to direct at the BFAWSL for the first time, I couldn't have predicted what next year would be like.
+It's been a journey, and one that I'm extremely proud of. ”

-“I was very fortunate to work with a group of players who delivered every day, taught me a lot and was a tribute to the Club and BFAWSL. ”
+“I was very lucky to work with a group of players who delivered every day, taught me so much and was a tribute to the Club and the BFAWSL. ”

-“Goals that guarantee our safety to live with me forever, from our first league win in Reading this year to the FA Cup semi-final and the end. "
+“Goals that assure our safety that will live with me forever, from our first league win at Reading to the FA Cup semi-finals and the end this year. ”

-“All the great memories made possible by this incredible cast of actors, and ultimately how much we've achieved people said we couldn't do. ”
+“All the great memories made possible by this incredible cast of actors and ultimately how much we have accomplished that people said we couldn't do. ”

-Outside of English clubs, sma is still a La Liga issue to be resolved.
-With two games left, it works like this:
+Outside of English clubs, it is still a La Liga issue to be resolved.
+This is how things go with two games left:

 - Real Madrid – 78 points (Goal difference: 37)